Dry Hair Problems?

 Wear Cute Hair Accessories

-If you're trying to make your hair extensions last one more week, try investing in some cute hair accessories, anything to try and cover up that new growth.
+If you're trying to make your hair extensions last one more week, try investing in some cute hair accessories, anything to try, and the cover-up that new growth.

 Sometimes when your weave begins to get old, it's easy to tell or spot it from a mile away.
 Wearing anything from cute decorative headscarves, turbans, or hats can help hide the tell-tale signs of an aging sew-in.